leonbreedt/FavIcon/README.md

   obtaining lists of icons.

 Yup.
-These are all potential ways of indicating that your website has an icon that can be used in user interfaces 👍
+These are all potential ways of indicating that your website has an icon that can be used in user interfaces.
+Good work, fellow programmers. 👍

 ## Usage Example
 Perhaps you have a 16x16 location in your user interface where you want to put